ascott1/ethical-web-dev/preface.md

 ## Intended Audience

 This title, and others in the Ethical Web Development series, is intended for web developers and web development team decision makers who are interested in exploring the ethical boundaries of web development.
-I assume a basic understanding of fundamental web development topics such as HTML, JavaScript, and HTTP.
+I assume a basic understanding of fundamental web development topics such as HTML, CSS, JavaScript, and HTTP.
 Despite this assumption, I‘ve done my best to describe these topics in a way that is approachable and understandable.